GreenFlag31/Learn-C-By-Practice/README.md

 ## Learn C by practice

 Welcome to this repository, where you can find a structured way to learn C by practice.
 The exercices are simple, but not simplified.
 The goal is not to hide the complexity and to offer exercices with added value.
-Exercices are sorted by difficulty.

 - 1: variable declaration, scanf, printf
 - 2: printf and scanf, iteration